saeeda12/C-plus-plus-Tutorial/(5)C++ Functions, Parameters and Scope.md

 **Note:** Functions cannot access variable declared within the `main` function unless the variables are passed as arguments to the function.
 Also, if a variable is declared within a code block that is nested inside another code block, the scope of the variable is restricted to the inner code block.

-Now, in C++ a **global** variable and a **local** variable can have the same name, which can cause some confusion.
-But, all operations performed on the variable are actually performed on the local variable - the local variable is said to *shadow* the global variable.
-If you want to use the global variable, use the **scope resolution operator** (:: before the variable), seen below:
+Now, in C++ a **global variable** and a **local variable** can have the same name, which can cause some confusion because all operations performed on the variable are actually performed on the local variable; thus, the local variable is said to *shadow* the global variable.
+If you want to use the global variable, use the **scope resolution operator** (::) before the variable, as seen below:

 ```
 int x;